Frequently Asked Questions

 Why are we organizing a union at Alliance?

-Broadly defined, a union is a group of educators who work for the same employer who come together to collectively, as opposed to individually, advocate for ourselves and our students, improve working conditions and have a voice.
-We, educators at Alliance are the union.
+Broadly defined, a union is a group of educators who work for the same employer who come together to collectively, as opposed to individually, advocate for ourselves and our students.
+Our union is a democratic organization of teachers and counselors at the Alliance who together have the power to advocate for what we need, keep what we like, and make improvements in our schools.

 How many educators at independent charter school are already in UTLA?